bryanhou1/fridge_share/README.md

 # Fridge Share

-Fridge Share is an content management web app created to help users keep track of their groceries sitting in their fridges.
+Fridge Share is a content management web app created to help users keep track of their groceries sitting in their fridges.
 By having a list of items of what you keep in the fridge, cutting down on food waste becomes significantly easier.

 ## Getting Started